ddx32/portfolio-web/README.md

 # Filip Ruzicka - a filthy snake

-This is my personal website.
+This is my personal website/portfolio.

-Take it or leave it.
+It's not much I know, but bear with me.